stain/s11.no/content/2021/house-rules/citation-style.md

 2. Unnecessary shortening of author names and author list, which gives preference to surnames and lead authors.
 3. Double-comma lists of _Surname, F, Surname, S, et al._ are very hard to read.
 4. Finishing author list with the word _and_ unncessarily emphasizes last author (articles should instead annotate [contributor roles](https://casrai.org/credit/)).
-5. Uncessary abbreviation of journal names (_Future Gener Comp Sy_, _New Engl J Med_) is cryptic and assumes journal is well known to all readers.
+5. Uneccessary abbreviation of journal names (_Future Gener Comp Sy_, _New Engl J Med_) is cryptic and assumes journal is well known to all readers.
+6. Uneccessary inclusion of page numbers which are then somehow mangled for continuations -- did you really flip through pages 1213--20?
 6. Lack of hyperlinks[^1] and persistent identifiers makes it hard to navigate to the publication or to generate consistent metrics.
 7. Lack of formatting (e.g. difficult to differentiate authors, title or venue).
-8. Lack of details for online resources and standards
+8. Lack of findability details for online resources and standards.
+Readers should not need to Google the reference and hope for the best!
-9. The style assume there is shortage of letters, using acrnms mke it dffclt to read.
+9. Traditional style assume there is shortage of letters, using acrnms mke it dffclt to read.
+There are now sufficient spare pages on the Internet.
-10. Outdated bibliography managers (e.g. for LaTeX) deliberately mangle and remove information such as DOIs and have poor support for non-printed outputs.
+10. Outdated bibliography managers (e.g. for LaTeX) deliberately mangle and remove information such as DOIs in order to emulate 1960s printing press practices.
+11. Bibliography manager outputs can't easily be edited when the journal's style is outdated or misleading.
+For instance, showing a temporary URL to a journal website from the `url` BibTeX field and ignoring the `doi` field.
+12. Bibliography managers have poor support for modern scholarly outputs, as they assume authors only cite outputs from a printing press.
+This makes it hard to cite software, websites, online proceedings.

 The s11 bibliography style can be considered as a combination these citation styles:
 * [ACM SIGCHI Proceedings](https://editor.citationstyles.org/styleInfo/?styleId=http%3A%2F%2Fwww.zotero.org%2Fstyles%2Facm-sigchi-proceedings) (Full names, year, journal in italics) -- title is distinct but could be emphasized more.